0xSeb/color-code-aws-chrome/README.md

-# Color coding env aws Chrome extension
+# Color coding env AWS Chrome extension

 This Chrome extension has for purpose to color code differents environnements in the AWS console based on the account number.